TheRoboticClan/Autonomus-3.0/v-photos/README.md

 Vehicle Photos
 ==

-This directory encompass our differents angles of the robot, Now including the new ultrasonic sensor, icluding a cellpgone
+This directory encompass our differents angles of the robot, Now including the new ultrasonic sensor, icluding a cellphone

 Front Side
 ==